 To perfection these tools was the Italian duo Cressi-Ferraro, by transforming in 1951, the fins with fixed strap into the fantastic Rondine with full foot and sloping blade, converting them, in the following year, the oval or round mask in the likewise fantastic Pinocchio mask, with which, finally, the nose clip torture finished.

-The spear gun, fundamental tool for 99% of divers in the first decades, is also an opera of Kramarenko: by introducing the spear, a spring was compressed along a metal tube equipped with gun handle.
+The spear gun, fundamental tool for 99% of divers in the first decades, is also an opera of Kramarenko, who had perfected the spring tool released shortly before by the hands of Raimond Pulvenis: a spring which, by inserting the arrow, compressed itself into a long metal tube now equipped with a pistol-like handle and trigger.
 It was the 1937 and, the year after, its license was transferred to different Countries, among them Italy where Malagamba from Genoa, began manufacturing it.
 Another Frenchman Pelletier took a different direction, being the first to design and produce a very powerful gun, supplied by CO2 contained in its rear tank.
 It was a gas perfectly suitable for this purpose, passing from a liquid state at a pressure below 60 bars, thus resulting easy to store and pour.

 In the run of power, the guns with explosive cartridge with reaction spear were the winners.
 They were coming from the harpoons for boat fishing and their origin is not clear of where or whom; in any case, in 1954 their more fascinating interpretation was the Mordem models of Demetrio Morabito.
 The pneumatic spear gun was patented by René Salles in 1944 and, not to have any doubt about its functioning, he sold it in 1948 under the "Pneumatique" name.